 ThirdChannel data shows that targeted sales efforts during holidays can increase sales 35%.
 Consumer brands that don’t consider physical store promotions and experiences as part of their Prime Day strategy risk missing out on potential sales offline and online around the busy shopping holiday.

 Prime Day—and Beyond

-The bottom line is that for consumer brands, Prime Day is just a one-day event.
-Though there’s an opportunity for massive sales on Prime Day, consumer brands can see sales lifts throughout the year by partnering with a retail intelligence platform.
+The bottom line is that for consumer brands, Prime Day is a small blip, just two days of frenzied online shopping.
+Though the opportunity is there for massive sales, the party is over pretty quick.
+Consumer brands can see sales lifts throughout the year by partnering with a retail intelligence platform.
 ThirdChannel analyzes data to help brands pinpoint their best store locations, so they can invest resources intelligently and increase sales.

-Brick-and-mortar stores provide a channel for year-round promotions, where consumer brands can intercept and educate customers about their products, and truly boost category and brand sales by creating customer loyalty through great in-store experiences.
+Brick-and-mortar stores provide a channel for year-round promotions in every retail cycle.
+Consumer brands can intercept and educate customers about their products, truly boost category and brand sales, and create customer loyalty through great in-store experiences.